Tadeusz Kotarbiński: Semantic reism

 In its semantic formulation, Kotarbiński postulated that meaningful sentences have to contain so-called genuine names (referring to concrete objects) as opposed to abstract objects' names or non-genuine names (onomatoids).
-He also distinguished onomatoids from empty names, which he considered to be reistic.
+He also distinguished onomatoids from empty names, which he considered to be 'reistic'.
 Sentences with onomatoids only were in his view meaningless, whereas those with empty names meaningful.

 Reism has been anticipated by philosophers preceding Kotarbiński (Leibniz, Brentano and his pupils and earlier nominalists and materialists), but it was Kotarbiński who developed it to the complete, systematic exposition and gave it its name.

 In 1958 in Philosophical Studies 4(7) Kotarbiński published Developmental Stages of Concretism, an essay in which he discussed the construction and evolution of his theory starting from the early concretism or nominalism, passing through seven stages of re-elaboration and finally culminating in pansomatism.
 Kotarbiński used terms: reism, pansomatism and concretism as equivalents to some extent throughout his works.

 Praxeology

-Kotarbiński was the most prominent representative and promoter of the science of efficient action, called praxeology – a close relative of praxeology.
-Praxeology differs from praxeology mainly by its more philosophical (as opposed to economics-related) objectives.
+Kotarbiński was the most prominent representative and promoter of the science of efficient action, called praxeology.
 Scholars consider Kotarbiński's works in praxeology as the most systematic exposition of the foundations of this young science, particularly in his Traktat o dobrej robocie (A Treatise on Good Work) and, to some extent, his earlier publication called Szkice praktyczne (Essays on Practice).